ulfschneider/afova/README.md

 <script type="module">
     import { afova } from "/assets/afova.min.js";

-    //initialize by creating an afova object
-    var afv = afova();
+    //initialize by creating an afova object with default settings var afv = afova();

     //if required, clear the script and remove all event listeners